Supporting New and Expectant Parents

 Funded by WorkSafe's WorkWell Mental Health Improvement Fund, the Perinatal Workplace Wellbeing Program (PWWP) was designed to support and make a difference to the mental health and wellbeing of expectant and new parents in Victorian workplaces.

-The aim of the program, which is still utilised today, was to create organisational change to provide a working environment that impacts positively on the mental health and wellbeing of new and expectant parents.
+The aim of the program was to create organisational change to provide a working environment that impacts positively on the mental health and wellbeing of new and expectant parents.

 Resources from the Australian Perinatal Perinatal Workplace Wellbeing Program have now been migrated to our new site to support new and expectant parents, and their employers, the Parent Well.